Benefits Of Dog Therapy For Anxiety, Depression, Autism, And More

 Email to Your Friends

 Are you a dog lover?
 If so, you know just how friendly dogs can be.
-Therapy dogs, in particular, are especially sweet.
+Therapy dogs, in particular, are especially sweet and affectionate.
 These are dogs that visit nursing homes and hospitals, offering love and affection to mentally or physically ill patients.1 It’s enough to make anyone smile!
 Even stressed college students can benefit from a visit.
-And while therapy dogs aren’t service dogs, they help ease symptoms of these five medical conditions.
+And while therapy dogs aren’t service dogs, they help ease symptoms of these 5 medical conditions.

 1. Mood Disorders